-James Libbey is a music and theatre teacher at the International School of Luxembourg (ISL), where he has worked for the past 12 years.
+James Libbey is a music and theatre teacher at the International School of Luxembourg (ISL), where he has worked for the past 13 years.
 He grew up in Cornwall, Ontario in Canada and holds a Doctor of Education in International Education (Northcentral University), Master of Music Degree (University of Toronto), Bachelor of Education (Queen’s University), and Bachelor of Music Degree (Queen’s University).

-Dr. Libbey is an experienced choral conductor and for the past 25 years has directed multiple choirs including: Gananoque Choral Ensemble, Queen’s University Choral Ensemble, University of Toronto Master Chorale, Cantabile Girls’ Choir, Royal Military College of Canada Choir, Bel Canto Choir (Graz, Austria), and Cantabile Women’s Choir (Luxembourg).
-At ISL, he directs the Upper School choirs and is the Musical Director for yearly musicals.
+Dr. Libbey is an experienced choral conductor, and for the past 25 years has directed multiple choirs including: Gananoque Choral Ensemble, Queen’s University Choral Ensemble, University of Toronto Master Chorale, Cantabile Girls’ Choir, Royal Military College of Canada Choir, Bel Canto Choir (Graz, Austria), and Cantabile Women’s Choir (Luxembourg).
+At ISL, he directs the Upper School choirs and is the Musical Director for annual musicals.
 He received private choral conducting lessons from Dr. Mark Sirett and Dr. Doreen Rao.

 Sought after as a guest conductor, Dr. Libbey has directed the Association for Music in International Schools (AMIS) European Middle School Girls’ Honor Choir in Waterloo, Belgium and the European Middle School Boys’ Honor Choir in both Rome and Brussels.
 His original choral compositions have been premiered by choirs in Aberdeen, London, Frankfurt, Rome, Brussels and Luxembourg.